Why Do I Need to Eat High-Fiber Foods?

 - Less common fruits such as passion fruit, guava, and mango.

 Did you know?
-Avocado is not only classified as a fruit but is filled with 10 grams of dietary fiber!
+Avocado is not only classified as a fruit, but this fiber-rich food is filled with 10 grams of dietary fiber!
 Go green!

 Vegetables, Vegetables, Vegetables

 Eat your vegetables.
 This groan-inducing parental advice has stuck around for a reason.
 Vegetables are a welcome addition to any diet based purely on their vitamins and minerals.
-But many vegetables also contain a hefty dose of fiber.
+Some of the benefits of consuming vegetables may include reducing chronic inflammation, lowering the risk of eye diseases, preventing some types of cancers, and alleviating digestive problems.
+Many vegetables also contain a hefty dose of fiber.
 Here are a few high-fiber vegetables to keep you strong and healthy:

 - Artichockes, broccoli, and green peas.